Skip to content

 Adding modified bases

-To add modified basecalling extend the model complex or refer to modified basecalling usage guide for more details on the other options available.
+To add modified basecalling extend the variant model complex or refer to modified basecalling model selection for more details on the other options available.

 dorado basecaller hac,5mC pod5s/ > calls.bam